 Outdoor contact soles

 New high-performance outsole with our exclusive new rubber compound developed by our experts.
 More grip, more resistance.
-The sole design is engineered for greater grip using 3D simulations and then tested in the laboratory to evaluate the grip coefficient on different surfaces and conditions.
+The sole design is engineered for greater grip using 3D simulations and then tested in the laboratory to assess the coefficient of adhesion on different surfaces and conditions.
 Field tests in the mountains enable us to make the final validation with a panel of testers.

 Product design: our expertise